metamath/lamp-guide/docs/index.md

 > Click on "Prove".
 The tool will soon reply with some options,
 > including one that uses `imim2i` and `ax-mp` that *completely*
 > proves the claim.
 Select that one (using the checkbox on its left)
-> and clcik on "Apply selected".
+> and click on "Apply selected".

-Notice that metamath-lamp has added an intermediate statement (with id "1") to help us prove this :
+Notice that metamath-lamp has added an intermediate statement (with id "1") to prove this :

 `|- ( ( ph -> ps ) -> ( ph -> ch ) )`

 Also, note that this new statement *and* the final goal `syl` have green checkmarks.
-The most important thing is that our final goal has a green checkmark, meaning it's fully proved!
+The most important thing is that our final goal has a green checkmark, meaning the goal is fully proved!
-You can left-click on its green checkmark to get as final proof that could be used in a final database.
+You can left-click on its green checkmark to get a final proof that could be used in a final database.

 #### Hard mode: Proving syl using only axioms